geonith-george/Search_and_Paste/README.md

 # Search_and_Paste
-Searches the directory for the all files with the given extension and copies it to the destination directory.
+Searches the directory and the subdirectories for the all files with the given extension and copies it to the destination directory.

 Edit these variables:<br />
 path2 = directory to search.<br />